Part 3: The End of Incarceration

 I go over every response I’d given.
 I can’t sit still.
 I pace back and forth.
 It seems like I am in the holding cell for 10 or 15 hours although it is only 10 or 15 minutes.
 The officers come to get me from the holding cell after the 15 minutes.
 I make the long walk back to the visit hall from intake.
 It seems like an eternity.
 My stomach is in butterflies.
 It feels as if there is a flock of geese in there.

 I walk into the room.
 I look toward the table about 25 feet away where I had been sitting.
 I see a long green sheet of paper in front of my chair.
-When you get a FET it is printed out on a long green sheet of paper., Your parole has been denied.
+When you get a FET it is printed out on a long green sheet of paper.
+Your parole has been denied.
 Appealing this decision takes one or two years.
 My legs become weak.
 My body begins to shake.
 My mouth goes dry.
 My heart sinks.
 I walk sluggishly to the chair.
 I wonder how much longer I will be incarcerated before I have another parole hearing.
 Will I ever see my mother again?
 Her age and health are not in our favor.
 Will Karen stay with me through more years of separation and at what cost to her well being?

 I sit down.
 I look at the paper on the table.
 I focus on the words.
 It reads: “Notice of Release.”